 It has been scientifically proven that spending time in nature can improve your mood and calm your nervous system.
 Not only is nature calming, it is also full of subtle lessons which we can implement in our own lives.
 Rivers teach us how to move on, flowers remind us of the ephemeral quality of life, and the trees shed their leaves, teaching us how to let go.
 Nature sets a noble example for how to live, and how to die too.

 6. Think of things greater than yourself

 “Yet he is the only one who doesn’t strike me as ridiculous.
 Perhaps it’s because he’s thinking of something besides himself.”

 It is important that one cares for something outside oneself.
 Compassion and selflessness are two qualities which, although often overlooked, are essential to happiness.
-The key to happy and healthy relationships lies in giving to others, practicing kindness, and showing love, unconditionally.
+The key to happy and healthy relationships lies in giving to others, practicing kindness, and showing love.
 One who cares for others cultivates a feeling of purpose which is in itself fulfilling.

 7. You are responsible for your own happiness.